The Best of Sherlock Holmes

 The first page of the bound manuscript does not include any pencil annotations because it is a fair copy provided by Conan Doyle after the story's publication.
 It uses his later, shorter title of "The Sign of Four," and has only a single trivial correction.
 However, it does contain one mistake.
 See a photo of the first page.

-Conan Doyle's visitor card is pasted to the top of this page.
+Conan Doyle's visitor card is mounted to the top of this page.
 If the author provided his card with the fair copy, his "Undershaw" address dates the fair copy after June 1897, and the "Dr." suggests a time before his knighthood in 1902.
 His handwritten "with kind remembrances" might be directed to Stoddart.

 Anderson Galleries sold the bound manuscript, including its fair copy first page, the visiting card, and the letters, as part of its auction of the Louis I. Haber collection in 1909.